 - 4.19 In Richmond town centre as illustrated in appendix 1 the proportions of A1 retail units in the defined primary frontages has remained the same since the last survey was completed.
-The number of vacant units in Richmond Town Centre has remained at 3 units, although only 1 of these is the same unit.
-The 3 units which suffered extensive fire damage on the corner of Finkle Street / Rosemary Lane remain closed and under repair although this is nearing completion in some units. - 4.20 A health check has also been completed for Richmond town centre to assess its current vitality and viability.
+The number of vacant units in Richmond Town Centre has increased to 8 units, although only 1 of these is the same unit as the previous year. - 4.20 A health check has also been completed for Richmond town centre to assess its current vitality and viability.
 The health check can be found at appendix 1.